Brewers vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has 27 hits with seven doubles, two home runs and 13 walks.
-He has driven in eight runs.
+- Blackmon has collected 28 hits with seven doubles, three home runs and 14 walks.
+He has driven in nine runs.

 Blackmon Recent Games